-Chronic telogen effluvium (CTE) is an alteration of the hair growth cycle that causes hair loss during a minimum period of 6 months.
-The hair falls in a diffuse and generalized manner and without a clear trigger.
+Chronic telogen effluvium (CTE) is a disorder of the hair growth cycle that causes hair loss for a minimum period of 6 months.
+The hair falls out in a diffuse and generalised manner and without a clear trigger.

-This type of effluvium causes a decrease in generalized capillary density and mostly in the bitemporal areas (above the ears).
+This type of effluvium causes a generalised reduction in hair density, mostly in the bitemporal areas (above the ears).

-On many occasions the origin of the ETC can not be clearly identified.
+In many cases the origin of CTE cannot be clearly identified.

-The diagnosis of the ETC must be made by means of a digital trichoscopy by a doctor expert in the matter since it is necessary to detect the reason for which the patient is losing hair.
+The diagnosis of CTE must be made by a digital trichoscopy by a trichologist as it is necessary to detect the reason why the patient is losing hair.

-The objective is to give the root of the follicle the necessary components to produce a new hair.
+The aim is to give the follicle root the necessary components to produce new hair.

-In addition, the hair should be washed frequently 3-4 times a week.
+In addition, the hair should be washed frequently about 3-4 times a week.